janpauldahlke/angular-multi-project-scaffolding/README.md

 <br/>
 <br/>

-## 9 - Adding formating NPM script
+## 9 - Adding an NPM script for workspace formatting

-In workspace root, add this line in your `package.json` file:
+In to workspace root directory, add this line in your `package.json` file:

+    ...
     "scripts": {
         ...,
-    	"format:all": "prettier --write ."
+        "formatting:workspace": "prettier --write ."
     },
+    ...

 <br/>
 <br/>

-## 10 - Executing NPM scripts
+## 10 - Running the NPM scripts

 <br/>

-### 10.1 - Formatting all workspace with Prettier
+### 10.1 - Format the entire workspace with Prettier

-In workspace root, run this command:
+In to workspace root directory, run this command:

-`npm run format:all`
+`npm run formatting:workspace`

 <br/>

-### 10.2 - Linting all workspace with ESLint
+### 10.2 - Lint the entire workspace with ESLint

-In workspace root, run this command:
+In to workspace root directory, run this command:

 `ng lint`